In March 2013, I submitted a response to an editorial published on March 6th by the New York Times.

 And yet there is something deeply wrong about this claim to truth and justice obtained by fleeing the jurisdiction and stealing children.
 Children are abducted because abductors fear that they may be scrutinized in court, and fear what may be revealed of their own human imperfections.
 They may, they fear, be forced to share and divide parenting time; and that is what they do not want to do.
 Children’s interests are secondary in this construction of reality.
 But Professor Meier is determined to play the abductor’s advocate.

 A fundamental mistake of Meier’s editorial is a failure to reckon with a deep bias against what contemporary research indicates: that domestic violence has both male and female victims, and both male and female perpetrators.
 Based on an outmoded and heartless paradigm which perpetuates the prejudice that mothers are gentle, women are victims, and fathers are aggressive, universal perpetrators, Meier seizes on the awful history of intimate partner violence and assumes that the law is unreformable and provides no recourse for women.
 Meier bases her moral claim for the rightness and justifiability of international child abduction in her editorial on the assertion that courts do not take the need for intimate partner violence protection seriously when custody is at issue.
+Therefore, the answer is to abduct the child and disappear, while working on maximizing temporal separation and reassignment of the child’s caregiver.

 There are many more differentiations Professor Meier fails to make.
 Advocates for Japanese abduction often portray themselves for general consumption as possessed of an immutable cultural practice in the permanent termination of relationship with their divorcing parent as a custom that is deeply embedded in an historic national imaginary.
 Yet this execrable practice is far more modern in its origins.
 Only in the 1970’s did Japanese courts begin to place children nearly exclusively with their mothers, just as the first studies were being undertaken here and around the world that demonstrated the severely under-appreciated intimacy of father-child bonds, and the psychological, emotional and social importance of fathers in achieving well-being in their children.
 That Professor Meier wants all men to be lumped into her gender mulcher is one kind of message to children, but not one I would endorse for my sweet, unprotected son.
 My commitment to feminism and gender justice won’t allow me to abandon my boy to such broad and inhumane characterizations.
 There is no poetry in it; and little of the complexity of human need for love and desire for bonding can be found there.
+In the end, it powerfully reinforces a conception of gendered behavior that leaves him nothing to aspire to.

 And though the causes may be complex, one can’t help but make note in this context of the drastic demographic time-bomb that plagues the Japanese today: the lowest birthrate in the developed world.
 (The birthrate bottomed out in 2005 at 1.26 children per couple.)
-That, combined with a severely high rate of suicide leads one to look at abductions and frequent permanent, traumatic separation from a parent as one among several factors that severely discourage the Japanese from marrying and attempting to raise families.
-It also cries out for an examination of ways to change the system of Japanese family law to allow for strong bonds between children and both of their parents to develop where they are now being thwarted, so that they can continue undisturbed beyond the breakdown of marital relationships.
+That, combined with a severely high rate of suicide leads one to look at abductions and frequent permanent, traumatic separation from a parent as one among several factors that severely discourage the Japanese from attempting to raise families.
+It also cries out for an examination of ways to change the system and scope of Japanese family law to allow for strong bonds between children and both of their parents to develop where they are now being thwarted, so that they can continue undisturbed beyond the breakdown of marital relationships.

 Professor Meier’s efforts have a history that can’t be covered in this editorial, but there is a final point I’d like to make.